Thekchen Chöling, Dharamsala, HP, India - In a letter to Indian Prime Minister Narendra Modi today, His Holiness the Dalai Lama wrote:

-“As a long time guest of India, and as someone who cares deeply about this country, I congratulate you on the growing confidence you have brought about.
-India's success not only benefits the people of India but also greatly contributes to the development of the world as a whole.
+“As someone who cares deeply about this country, I congratulate you on the growing confidence you have brought about, despite challenges such as the Covid-19 pandemic that has affected people around the globe.
+As the most populous democratic nation in the world, India's success benefits not only the people of India, but also contributes to the development of the world as a whole.

-His Holiness concluded, “For us Tibetans living in exile, India is not only our spiritual refuge, but for more than sixty years has also been our physical home.
-May I again take this opportunity to extend our deep gratitude to the government and people of India for providing us such warm and generous hospitality.”
+“For us Tibetans living in exile, India is not only our spiritual refuge, but for more than sixty-two years has also been our physical home.
+May I again take the opportunity to offer our deep gratitude to the Government and people of India for the warm and generous hospitality we have received.”